-The database engine that supports the UCCX application is IBM's Informix.
+The database engine that supports the UCCX application is Informix from IBM.
 Configuration and historical information that is added to UCCX 's AppAdmin page and is produced by the UCCX application is stored in the UCCX Informix instance.

 The UCCX application provides three users that can be used to access the UCCX database directly in order to extract information for the purposes of wallboard applications, Quality Management, Workforce Management, and custom historical reporting.

-User information, each user's permissions, and the intended purpose of each user are described here:
+User information, permissions for each user, and the intended purpose of each user are described here:

-- uccxhruser- This user has select permissions to many configuration and historical tables in the UCCX database and should be used only for custom historical reporting and Cisco Unified Workforce Management (WFM).
-Queries and stored procedures executed by this user might perform complex, long running queries.
-Due to the profile of a typical historical reporting or WFM user, these queries and stored procedures should not be executed frequently as would occur for a wallboard application.
+uccxhruser- This user has select permissions to many configuration and historical tables in the UCCX database and can be used only for custom historical reporting and Cisco Unified Workforce Management (WFM).
+Queries and stored procedures executed by this user can perform complex, long-running queries.
+Due to the profile of a typical historical reporting or WFM user, these queries and stored procedures cannot be executed frequently as would occur for a wallboard application.

 Although many wallboard applications require data contained within the configuration and historical tables to which the uccxhruser has access, it is technically not supported to use this user to execute complex, frequent queries against the UCCX database for the purposes of a wallboard application.

-- uccxworkforce- The uccxworkforce user has access to the Team, Resource, and Supervisor tables and should be used for Cisco Unified Quality Management (QM).
-Workforce Management should use uccxhruser as it requires access to historical data tables that are not accessible by the uccxworkforce user.
+uccxworkforce- The uccxworkforce user has access to the Team, Resource, and Supervisor tables which must be used for Cisco Unified Quality Management (QM).
+Workforce Management must use uccxhruser as it requires access to historical data tables that are not accessible by the uccxworkforce user.

-- uccxwallboard - This user has select permissions only on the real-time database tables that contain snapshots of real-time statistics written from the UCCX Engine's memory.
-The select permissions restricted to tables RTCSQsSummary and RTICDStatistics mean the uccxwallboard user should be used to query the UCCX database frequently with simple, non-complex queries intended to be sourced by a wallboard application.
+uccxwallboard - This user has select permissions only on the real-time database tables that contain snapshots of real-time statistics written from the memory of UCCX Engine.
+The select permissions restricted to tables RTCSQsSummary and RTICDStatistics mean the uccxwallboard user can be used to query the UCCX database frequently with simple, non-complex queries intended to be sourced by a wallboard application.

-Instructions to collect the data obtained by the CLI command is printed in the command output.
+Instructions to collect the data obtained by the CLI command are printed in the command output.

 After the totalHours given, the data collection automatically stops.
 In order to manually stop the data collection, enter the utils uccx database dbperf stop command.